3ntertain/.github/profile/README.md

 - [Pitchdeck](https://3ntertain.io/pitchdeck.pdf)

 ## Tech stack
 We are on the journey to build a 100% decentralized and democratic app, governed by a protocol and it's users.
 We travel one step at a timen focusing on user experience and reducing the time to market.
-In it's current state, 3ntertain is a 2.5 app, combining the power of the Solana blockchain with the ease and speed of use of the best web2 technologies.
+In it's current state, 3ntertain is a 2.5 app, combining the power of the Solana blockchain with the ease and speed of the best web2 technologies.

 Here is our current stack.

 ### Web3
 - Solana Mobile Wallet Adapter